charsun0119/DATA555_final/README.md

 ## Directory Structure

 DATA555_final/
-│── final-4a.Rmd # Main dashboard file
+final-4a.Rmd - Main dashboard file/source codes
-│── README.md # Project documentation
+README.md
-│── data/ # Dataset files
+data/NSDUH_2024 - Dataset

 The output will be rendered into the main folder of DATA555_final.